Robotic-assisted laparoscopic prostatectomy: Kent and Canterbury Hospital

 How long will I need a catheter for?

 The catheter is a very important part of your recovery.
 It protects the join between your bladder and your urethra (water pipe) in the early stages of healing.
-We like to leave the catheter in place for as short a time as possible, between seven to 10 days after your operation.
+We like to leave the catheter in place for as short a time as possible, between 7 to 10 days after your operation.

 Once the catheter is removed, please continue doing your pelvic floor exercises regularly.